r8nes/r8nes/README.md

 :seedling: Work like a Japanese 25\7.

-:zap: I do pet projects and study a lot of technologies.
+:zap: I do pet projects and study a lot of technologies during free time.

 </div>